debiprasad229/My-Portfolio/README.md

 📌 Features
 - Fully responsive design for mobile, tablet, and desktop
 - Smooth navigation and user-friendly interface
-- Projects section with live previews and GitHub links
 - Contact form for easy communication